order online. curbside pickup.

 24-Inch (7+ yr old)

 24 inch refers to the size of the wheel.
-Specialized Hotrock 24" comes with a kickstand, 8-speed and front suspension.
+Specialized Hotrock 24" (SOLD OUT TEMPORARILY) comes with a kickstand, 8-speed and front suspension.
 Front suspension allows for a cushier ride over rocks and bumps, suitable for light mountain biking.
-The Giant XTC Jr 24 Lite and the Liv Enchant 24 Lite are more affordable options, also includes kickstand, bell, but no front suspension.
+The Giant Escape Jr 24 (SOLD OUT TEMPORARILY) is a kid-size fitness hybrid, also includes kickstand, bell, but no front suspension.
 Aluminum frame makes the bike sturdy while lightweight.
 This size bike cannot accommodate training wheels due to the gears.

 26-Inch or 27.5-inch (10+ yr old)

-The Giant ATX 3 Disc is technically an adult mountain bike, with front suspension, suitable for street and light trails.
-But we find that this is a great transition bike for many teens who have outgrown the 24" bike and are still looking for something sturdy and stable.
+The Giant ATX 3 (TEMPORARILY SOLD OUT) is technically an adult mountain bike, with front suspension, suitable for street and light trails.
+But we find that this is a great transition bike for many tweens or teens who have outgrown the 24" bike and are still looking for something sturdy and stable.
 This bike has a familiar feel to the 24" bike, with its wide tires, and your teen will feel confident when riding.
 And it's built to withstand abuse from active teens.
 Aluminum frame makes the bike sturdy while lightweight.
-We recommend this model which has disc brakes vs rim brakes.
-Disc brakes have better braking control, especially when dealing with the elements.
 Wheels size varies based on bike size.
 This bike does not come with a kickstand but can be added as an option.